paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 (1) Within the time periods specified in paragraph (3), the Secretary concerned shall (except as provided in paragraph (4)) provide for individual preseparation counseling of each member of the armed forces whose discharge (regardless of character of discharge) or release from active duty is anticipated as of a specific date.
 A notation of the provision of such counseling with respect to each matter specified in subsection (b), signed by the member, shall be placed in the service record of each member receiving such counseling.

+(2)

-(2) In carrying out this section, the Secretary concerned shall use the services available under [section 1144 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1144).
+  (A) In carrying out this section, the Secretary concerned shall use the services available under [section 1144 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1144).

+  (B) Preseparation counseling may be provided in person to the extent practicable.
+If the Secretary concerned determines that it is infeasible for a member to attend such counseling in person, such member may receive such counseling remotely, with online access to modules and reading materials.

 (3)

   (A) In the case of an anticipated retirement, preseparation counseling shall commence as soon as possible during the 24-month period preceding the anticipated retirement date.
 In the case of a separation other than a retirement, preseparation counseling shall commence not later than 365 days before the anticipated date.
 Except as provided in subparagraph (B), in no event shall preseparation counseling commence later than 365 days before the date of retirement or other separation.

   (B) In the event that a retirement or other separation is unanticipated until there are 365 or fewer days before the anticipated retirement or separation date, or in the event a member of a reserve component is being demobilized under circumstances in which (as determined by the Secretary concerned) operational requirements make the 365-day requirement under subparagraph (A) unfeasible, preseparation counseling shall begin as soon as possible within the remaining period of service.

+  (C) The Secretary of Defense may implement a system to track how many, and what percentage of, members begin to receive preseparation counseling within time periods specified in this paragraph.

 (4)